 Sales Pipeline Management

-LeadCenter’s sales pipeline helps you manage contacts you are actively working to convert.
-It gives your team a clear view of where each lead is in your sales process, from a new lead through to becoming a client or being closed.
+LeadCenter’s Sales Pipeline helps you manage contacts you are actively working to convert.
+It gives your team a clear view of each opportunity, organized by stage, with tools to engage, qualify, follow up, and close.

 Contacts in the pipeline appear in the Pipelines section and are organized by stage.
 Contacts who are not in the pipeline still remain in your Contacts Dashboard.
 They do not appear in pipeline reports, but their Stage and Closed At history can still remain visible on the contact record.